 Milwaukee Electric Tool Corporation continues to grow.
-This past year alone, the Company has created more than 200 jobs at the Greenwood location and invested more than \$10 million.
-With the help of the City of Greenwood and the State of Mississippi, the Company acquired an additional 200,000 square feet with plans to finish out the space in the upcoming year.
-This industry-leading manufacturer of heavy-duty portable electric power tools and accessories now employs nearly 700 people, with more job growth slated for the near future.
+To date, the Company has created approximately 700 jobs at the Greenwood location and invested more than \$10 million.
+With the help of the City of Greenwood and the State of Mississippi, the Company acquired an additional 200,000 square feet which was renovated in the current year.
+This industry-leading manufacturer of heavy-duty portable electric power tools and accessories now employs nearly 700 people, with more job growth slated for the near future with Expansion Phase III.
+In 2016, the City of Greenwood issued bonds to refund the Milwaukee Electric Tool Corporation General Obligation MBIA Series 2002 Bonds.
+This refunding issue allowed funds once restricted to now become available for use at the City's discretion.